-The most common ways to get around Milos are by rented car / ATV / motorbike, bus, taxi, and boat.
+The most common ways to get around Milos are by rental car / ATV / motorbike, bus, taxi, and boat.
 Milos travel options also include exploring the lovely hiking trails around the island.

 Of course, before you start exploring Milos, you first have to get there!
 Ferryscanner is a great place to book ferries to all the Greek islands.
 If you book your tickets through this link, I will get a small commission, at no extra cost to you, which helps me run this website.

 And now, here’s how to get around Milos Greece.

 Getting around Milos by Road – Milos blog

-If you want to be independent, the best way to get around Milos is by some form of rented vehicle.
+If you want to be independent, the best way to get around Milos is by some form of rental vehicle.
 Most people should quickly get used to driving on the rural, winding roads.

 Driving in Milos is a real treat for the off-road adventurer.
 While many of the roads in Milos are paved, there are long stretches of dirt roads, often in bad condition.